J.D. Davis Player Props: Giants vs. Cardinals

 The San Francisco Giants, including J.D.
-Davis (batting .333 in his past 10 games, with three doubles, a triple, four walks and four RBI), take on starting pitcher Matthew Liberatore and the St. Louis Cardinals at Busch Stadium, Monday at 7:45 PM ET.
+Davis (batting .294 in his past 10 games, with three doubles, a triple, four walks and five RBI), take on starter Jack Flaherty and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.

-In his last appearance, he went 1-for-3 with a double against the Cubs.
+In his previous game he had a one-hit showing (1-for-5) against the Cardinals.

 J.D.
 Davis Game Info & Props vs. the Cardinals